-- 12.1 Whatever the aims of the Claim, the scope of the Claim extends well beyond what to necessary to achieve a fair and reasonable minimum safety net of modern awards and the NES. - 12.2 As was developed in the 2005 Case, and confirmed by the Commission in this Review, in constructing a fair and relevant minimum safety net, regard needs to be had to the circumstances of the business as well as to employee preference. - 12.3 In seeking to empower eligible employees to unilaterally determine their hours, the ACTU seeks a system which is entirely impractical and one which would impose costs and constraints on employers which could not be justified. - 12.4 Simply put, employers should not be required to accommodate employee preference regardless of the circumstances of the enterprise.
-Flexible work for employees can have benefit for businesses, this is obvious, however such benefits will vary from business to business and employee to employee. - 12.5 There currently exists a flexibility regime under the FW Act which is not only at odds with the Claim but already appears to be largely effective in accommodating employees. - 12.6 Granting the Claim would inappropriately usurp that existing regime, and should not be entertained given: - (a) the Claim is either beyond the jurisdiction of the Commission or so fundamentally contradicts the intended operation of the FW Act that it should be refused; - (b) in seeking to remove the ability of an employer to refuse a flexible work request, the Claim could not operate practically, particularly for small businesses; - (c) the Claim cannot be considered appropriate in a fair and relevant minimum safety net as it removes the ability of businesses to make decisions as how to roster their labour; and - (d) the existing provisions of the FW Act (specifically s 65) and informal arrangements operate appropriately in facilitating flexible work arrangements and this is made out by the ACTU's own case.
+- 12.1 The fair and relevant minimum safety net is made up of modern awards and the NES. - 12.2 Section 65 was introduced in 2009 with the FW Act. - 12.3 It was considered by the Parliament and further amended in 2013. - 12.4 It represents a contemporary reflection of Australian society's views and expectations on requests for flexible work; it is relevant. - 12.5 It operates to provide a balance between the needs of employees dealing with a non-work issue and employers trying to operate their business effectively; it is fair. - 12.6 The Claim on any view could not be said to reflect the "minimum" nature that the safety net is intended to hold.
+Far from it as it is radically at the other end of the extreme and does not even appear to be a feature of the stream of regulation that sits above the safety net (enterprise agreements). - 12.7 Whatever the aims of the Claim, the scope of the Claim extends well beyond what to necessary to achieve a fair and reasonable minimum safety net of modern awards and the NES. - 12.8 As was developed in the 2005 Case, and confirmed by the Commission in this Review, in constructing a fair and relevant minimum safety net, regard needs to be had to the circumstances of the business as well as to employee preference. - 12.9 In seeking to empower eligible employees to unilaterally determine their hours, the ACTU seeks a system which is entirely impractical and one which would impose costs and constraints on employers which could not be justified. - 12.10 Simply put, employers should not be required to accommodate employee preference regardless of the circumstances of the enterprise.
+Flexible work for employees can have benefit for businesses, this is obvious, however such benefits will vary from business to business and employee to employee. - 12.11 There currently exists a flexibility regime under the FW Act which is not only at odds with the Claim but already appears to be largely effective in accommodating employees. - Granting the Claim would inappropriately usurp that existing regime, and should not be entertained given:

+- (a) the Claim is either beyond the jurisdiction of the Commission or so fundamentally contradicts the intended operation of the FW Act that it should be refused; - (b) in seeking to remove the ability of an employer to refuse a flexible work request, the Claim could not operate practically, particularly for small businesses; - (c) the Claim cannot be considered appropriate in a fair and relevant minimum safety net as it removes the ability of businesses to make decisions as how to roster their labour; and - (d) the existing provisions of the FW Act (specifically s 65) and informal arrangements operate appropriately in facilitating flexible work arrangements and this is made out by the ACTU's own case.